The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/22cab2abe35100c119e48b57e2f1fe84fad2937d2c97fda212678d3e749a9c25.png

-It looks like there is a repeating annual pattern, which makes sense because demand for electricity varies from one season to another, as it is used to generate heat in the winter and run air conditioning in the summer.
+It seems like there is a repeating annual pattern, which makes sense because demand for electricity varies from one season to another, as it is used to generate heat in the winter and run air conditioning in the summer.
 To describe this annual pattern we can group the data by month and compute average production.
 Here’s what the monthly averages look like.

 monthly_averages = detrended.groupby(detrended.index.month).mean()